Sonoma Ecology Center’s Vision for the

 Housing for Current and Future Generations

-We want to see housing that serves the needs of current and future generations, with homes for people of diverse economic and developmental capacities.
+Even after fully protecting and even enhancing SDC’s tremendous natural treasures, there is room in what’s left of the campus, for some of the housing that is needed for current and future generations.
 Any housing plan for SDC must go beyond market-driven factors that are driving people—up to and including the middle class—out of the Sonoma Valley.
 Housing at SDC should be a model for reversing this trend, not exacerbating it.
-SEC calls for 75% of the site’s housing to be affordable to below-AMI residents, including a mix of rental and owner-occupied units, whether via subsidy or affordable “by design.”
+SEC calls for most of the site’s housing to be affordable to below-AMI residents, including a mix of rental and owner-occupied units, whether via subsidy or affordable “by design.”
 Community land trusts are an excellent tool for creating permanently affordable housing.
 Frequent flexible transit is key for reducing driving and pollution.

 Economic Engine for a Resilient Future

-Third, we would like to see an economic engine, at the right scale for the wildlife corridor, the land, and the community, that serves current and future community residents with work that is meaningful and that provides a pathway for those who grow up here to stay.
-Combining work with housing reduces vehicle trips and creates a sense of place.
-For example, to tackle our planetary crisis, we propose a climate innovation center at SDC that designs and develops products and processes that mitigate and adapt to climate change.
-It can be funded by a partnership of public, private and social sectors– including the state of California, which recently pledged $15 billion to climate efforts–and governed using community-driven guiding principles.
-The center would offer higher-paying jobs plus educational opportunities, from internships to vocational training.
-Meeting and classroom space could be shared by several institutions.
-A nonprofit hub could house local organizations–including SEC–and interpret the site’s natural resources to students of all ages.
+Third, we would like to see an economic engine, at a scale that supports the wildlife corridor, the land, and the community, that serves current and future community residents with work that is meaningful and that provides a pathway for those who grow up here to stay.
+When people live where they work, there are fewer vehicle trips and a greater sense of place.
+For example, a nonprofit hub could house local organizations–including SEC–and interpret the site’s natural resources to students of all ages.

 Better Options